 File system DAX is now available for ext4 and XFS as a Technology Preview

-In Red Hat Enterprise Linux 8, file system DAX is available as a Technology Preview.
+In Red Hat Enterprise Linux 8, the file system DAX is available as a Technology Preview.
 DAX provides a means for an application to directly map persistent memory into its address space.
-To use DAX, a system must have some form of persistent memory available, usually in the form of one or more Non-Volatile Dual In-line Memory Modules (NVDIMMs), and a file system that supports DAX must be created on the NVDIMM(s).
+To use DAX, a system must have some form of persistent memory available, usually in the form of one or more Non-Volatile Dual In-line Memory Modules (NVDIMMs), and a file system that provides the capability of DAX must be created on the NVDIMM(s).
 Also, the file system must be mounted with the

 mmap of a file on the dax-mounted file system results in a direct mapping of storage into the application’s address space.